tinymce/tinymce-docs/plugins/formatpainter.md

 ## Usage

-The format painter operates in two modes, one for retrieval and one for application of formats.
-The usage differs slightly depending on whether the keyboard or toolbar button is being used.
+The format painter operates in two modes, one for retrieval and one for application of formatting.
+The usage of the keyboard is slightly different from the usage of the toolbar buttons.

-**Usage with Toolbar Button**
+**Usage with toolbar button**

-1. Position the cursor at the location you wish to retrieve formats from.
+1. Position the cursor at the source content to retrieve the formatting.
-2. Toggle the `Format Painter` button to read the formats.
+2. Toggle the `Format Painter` button to read the formatting.
-3. Select the content you wish to apply the formats to.
+3. Select the goal content to apply the formatting.

-**Usage with Keyboard**
+**Usage with keyboard**

-1. Position the cursor at the location you wish to retrieve formats from.
+1. Position the cursor at the source content to retrieve formatting.
-2. Press `Ctrl+Alt+C` to read the formats.
+2. Press the `Ctrl+Alt+C` keys to read the formatting.
-3. Select the content you wish to apply the formats to.
+3. Select the goal content to apply the formatting.
-4. Press `Ctrl+Alt+V` to apply the formats.
+4. Press the `Ctrl+Alt+V` keys to apply the formatting.

-The format painter retains the formats after application making it possible to apply the same formats multiple times by using the `Ctrl+Alt+V` shortcut.
+The format painter retains the formatting after application making it possible to apply the same formatting multiple times by using the `Ctrl+Alt+V` keyboard shortcut.

 ## Options

 The format painter acts upon all [`formats`]({{ site.baseurl }}/configure/content-formatting/#formats) registered in the editor.
-In addition to any standard formats, it will treat lists as a block format whenever the [`lists plugin`]({{ site.baseurl }}/plugins/lists/) is made available.
+In addition to any standard formatting, it will treat **lists** as a block format whenever the [`lists plugin`]({{ site.baseurl }}/plugins/lists/) is made available.

 ### `formats`

-The format painter plugin will register a number of formats upon initialization.
-You may override these through the [`formats`]({{ site.baseurl }}/configure/content-formatting/#exampleofusageoftheformatsoption) option.
+The format painter plugin will register many formats upon initialization.
+To override these formats, use the [`formats`]({{ site.baseurl }}/configure/content-formatting/#exampleofusageoftheformatsoption) option.
 <br/>
 The example below showcases the formats registered automatically by the plugin upon initialization.
 The `formatpainter_removeformat` is used to clear any existing formats before applying the new ones.
 It is similar to the [`removeformat`]({{ site.baseurl }}/configure/content-formatting/#removingaformat) format.